dave-shawley/divak-tornado/docs/internals.rst

 ability to trace a message through the internals of a service and through the entire system.
 The implementation is spread throughout a few classes:

-- :class:`.HeaderRelayTransformer` ensures that a named request header is stored as a first-class property on the request and then that the value is added as a response header of the same name
+- :class:`.RequestIdPropagator` ensures that a named request header is stored as a first-class property on the request
+- :class:`.HeaderRelayTransformer` then ensures that the property value is added as a response header of the same name
 - :class:`.Recorder` is a :class:`tornado.web.Application` mix-in that
   installs instances of the :class:`.HeaderRelayTransformer` when your